 Cybersecurity is everywhere.
-And as the world grows more high tech, so do our movies.
+And as the world grows more high-tech, so do our movies.

 Spy, espionage, and heist movies aren’t exactly new to the silver screen, but Hollywood’s